Louie Holzman: Career

 He later made his debut for the Royals on 8 January 2022, in a 2-1 defeat away to Kidderminster Harriers in the FA Cup.
 On 9 August 2022, he made his second appearance in a League Cup defeat at home to Stevenage In March 2023, Holzman missed a penalty when Reading U23s were eliminated from the Berks & Bucks Cup.

 He was loaned to League of Ireland team Bohemians during the 2023 season.

 On 16 May 2025, Reading announced that Holzman would leave the club when his contract expired on 30 June 2025.

-Eastleigh

 On 31 July 2025, Holzman joined National League club Eastleigh.
 In October 2025, he joined National League South club Farnborough on a short-term loan.
+He departed Eastleigh by mutual consent in February 2026.

+On 14 February 2026, Holzman returned to Farnborough on a permanent basis following his release from Eastleigh.

+On 2 August 2026, Holzman joined newly-promoted National League South side, Farnham Town on a one-year deal.

 Personal life

 Holzman is the maternal grandson of former Reading defender Alan Cooper, and nephew of former Reading defender Jake Cooper.
 His father and two paternal uncles were in Reading's youth system, with uncle Mark Holzman making 43 appearances for the Royals.